Journal

 Build a Future-proof Home

-While it may cost around 4-8% more initially to build a Passivhaus, investing in a well-planned, extremely energy-efficient home will yield long-term savings on heating bills and maintenance expenses.
+While it may cost around 4-8% more initially to build a Passivhaus, the long-term financial benefits far outweigh this upfront investment.

 Author.